We’re not used to seeing the term waterproof when reviewing audio devices.

 As stated previously, Bluetooth doesn’t fare well underwater.

-So when it comes to swimming, searching for wireless options is often futile.
-Even the Bluetooth-enabled devices showcased in this guide still aren’t true wireless.
+So when it comes to swimming, searching for wireless choices is typically futile.
+Even the Bluetooth-compatible devices presented in this guide still aren’t genuinely wireless.

 2-in-1 Headphones and Players